by Roberta Balagopal, Career Consultant

-ie. You work towards success till exhaustion.
+Overload is a common type of burnout.
+You work towards success until you reach a state of exhaustion.
 You cope by emotional venting or complaining.

-- Long hours, like a lot of OT or coming back on off days, and the company culture/boss seems to expect it.
+– Long hours, like a lot of overtime or coming back on off days, and the company culture/boss seems to expect it.

-- Too many meetings - especially when meetings are places for everyone there to air their grievances but nothing really gets done.
-It sucks up time during the day when we could be doing real work and then you have to do OT to catch up.
+– Too many meetings, especially when meetings are places for everyone to air their grievances but nothing really gets done.
+It takes up time during the day when you could be doing ‘real work’ and then you have to do overtime to catch up.

-Examples include, looking after a family member - which is a full time job in itself - while working out of the home.
+– Looking after a family member (which is a full time job in itself) while working out of the home.

 That is extreme overload.

 These are complicated issues, that will take some time to understand and address.
 If you’re experiencing overload, contact us.